GUC-Notes/CS4-notes/README.md

 1. A private constructor = you cannot instantiate an object from that class.
 2. You can't override public methods in the parent class with a private ones in the child class.
 Overriding (children) has to be less restrictive !

-private -> default -> protected -> public.
-from high to low restriction.
+OR the parent has to be more strict ;) private -> default -> protected -> public. from high to low restriction.